openzipkin/brave/README.md

 production.
 However from now on I'll try to stick to Semantic Versioning when it comes to bug fixing /  new functionality / backwards compatibility.

-### 2.1.2-SNAPSHOT ###
+### 2.2.0-SNAPSHOT ###

 * Bugfix in spring resteasy integration.
+Mentioned in issue [#3](https://github.com/kristofa/brave-resteasy-example/issues/3).
 Logic to set span name resulted in different values for client vs server side.
-As a result span names where not predictable when watched in zipkin-web.
+As a result span names were not consistent in zipkin-web.
-* Bugfix in Flume Zipkin SpanCollectorSink which results in lost spans.
+* Bugfix for [#16](https://github.com/kristofa/brave/issues/16).
+Bug in Flume Zipkin SpanCollectorSink resulted in lost spans.
 Thanks to [leonly0224](https://github.com/leonly0224) for catching this.
-* Add module with Apache HttpClient interceptors.
+* Add `brave-apache-http-interceptors` module.
+Which adds Apache HttpClient support.
+* Bugfix / improvement, see issues [#15](https://github.com/kristofa/brave/issues/15), [#18](https://github.com/kristofa/brave/issues/18), [#19](https://github.com/kristofa/brave/issues/19).
+Makes it possible to set Endpoint service name from ClientTracer.
+This means you can name a service yourself (eg when accessing cache, database,...).
+But it also means you can set same service name for client and server parts of span which result in better inspection in zipkin-web (see [#18](https://github.com/kristofa/brave/issues/18) ).
+Thanks to [eirslett](https://github.com/eirslett) for implementing this.
+Both RestEasy and apache http client integration have been adapted to make use of this.

 ### 2.1.1 ###